Peach John: History

-The company was founded 1 June 1994 by Mika Noguchi and her now ex-husband, Shoji Noguchi, in Tokyo, Japan.
-Mika Noguchi, then 29 years old, established a small mail-order company importing American lingerie.
+The company was founded 1 June 1994 by Mika Noguchi and her then-husband, Shoji Noguchi, in Tokyo, Japan.
+At the time, Mika Noguchi, aged 29, established a small mail-order company specializing in importing American lingerie.

-The name Peach John (ピーチ・ジョン Pīchi Jon) is inspired by the Japanese folktale hero Momotarō (桃太郎), with Momo (桃) translating as "peach", and Tarō (太郎) being a masculine given name as common as John.
+The name Peach John (ピーチ・ジョン Pīchi Jon) draws inspiration from the Japanese folktale hero Momotarō (桃太郎), with Momo (桃) translating to "peach", and Tarō (太郎) being a common masculine given name as common as John.
 Mika Noguchi desired a name beginning with the letter P as she found the pī (ピー) sound to be "cute".

-As the company continued to expand its product line, in 2001 Peach John nearly succumbed to bankruptcy.
+As the company expanded its product line, in 2001 Peach John nearly succumbed to bankruptcy.
 After restructuring, the company was able to pay back their 2 billion yen debt in 13 months.
 In May 2006, the Japanese lingerie maker Wacoal formed a capital alliance with Peach John which allowed Wacoal to hold 49 percent of the company's shares.
 Then on 10 January 2008, Wacoal bought Noguchi's remaining shares, giving Wacoal full control of Peach John Co., Ltd.